abagonhishead/posh-ip-network/README.md

 ````

 - `Get-IPNetworkAddresses` - returns a collection of all available IP addresses in a given CIDR prefix.
-  - `-All` - a switch that tells the command to return all addresses (including broadcast etc.) rather than only those addresses that are 'usable' (that is, they are assignable to a single NIC on a given network.)
+  - `-All` - return all addresses (including broadcast etc.) rather than only those addresses that are 'usable' (that is, they are assignable to a single NIC on a given network.)

 ````powershell
 Get-IPNetworkAddresses -Network 10.0.0.0/24